cs8u7/Web_Application_Reconnaissance/README.md

 			- A `recursive DNS` lookup is where one DNS server communicates with several other `DNS servers` to hunt down an `IP address` and return it to the client.
 This is in contrast to an iterative `DNS query`, where the client communicates directly with each `DNS server` involved in the lookup.
 		- The recursive server queries a root server (just a dot `.`), which refers it to the `.com` TLD servers.
 			- `DNS root Server` is a root domain name resolution service.
 The reason it has such a name is because all domain names in the world must pass it.
 There are about 13 DNS root servers in the world.
 			- `DNS root server` manages all Top level domains.
 These domain names can be mentioned as:`.com`,`.org`,`.vn`,`.net`,...
-When there is a request to resolve a Domain Name into an Ip address, the client will send the request to the nearest `DNS`. (`DNS ISP`). `DNS ISP` will connect to `DNS` root Server to ask for the address of a Domain Name. `DNS` root Server will base on the `Top Levels of a Domain Name` from which to provide appropriate instructions to redirect the client to the correct address it needs to query.
+When there is a request to resolve a Domain Name into an IP address, the client will send the request to the nearest `DNS`. (`DNS ISP`). `DNS ISP` will connect to `DNS` root Server to ask for the address of a Domain Name. `DNS` root Server will base on the `Top Levels of a Domain Name` from which to provide appropriate instructions to redirect the client to the correct address it needs to query.
 		- The `.com` TLD servers refer the recursive server to the `authoritative DNS` server for `example.com`.
 			- Authoritative DNS is the system that keeps official records corresponding to domain names such as IP addresses.
 Domain names are the human-readable names of IP addresses that direct applications such as browsers to websites such as `www.example.com`.
 		- The authoritative server responds with an A record that includes the IP address (e.g., `93.184.216.34`).